 2018 Bond Refunding.
 In July 2018, SMUD issued \$165.5 million of 2018 Series F Revenue Refunding Bonds.
 The purpose of this transaction was to refund the fixed rate debt associated with 2008 Series U bonds.
 Proceeds from the 2018 Series F bonds, in addition to \$7.5 million of proceeds from terminating the Wells Fargo and Bank of America variable-to-fixed interest rate swaps and \$5.0 million from funds on hand defeased all the outstanding Series 2008 U bonds.
 A total of \$199.3 million of bonds were defeased through a legal defeasance, and accordingly, the liability for the defeased bonds has been removed from Long-Term Debt - net in the Consolidated Statements of Net Position.
-The refunding resulted in the recognition of a deferred accounting gain of \$0.2 million, which is being amortized over the life of the refunding issue.
+The refunding issue.
 The termination payments of the interest rate swaps are being amortized over the life of the refunding issue.
-The 2018 refunding reduced future aggregate debt service payments by \$42.6 million and resulted in a total economic gain of \$39.1 million, which is the difference between the present value of the old and new debt service payments.
+The termination payments of the service payments by \$42.6 million and resulted in a total economic gain of \$39.1 million, which is the difference between the present value of the old and new debt service payments.